Teespring: 2018

 In April 2018, the company came under fire for providing items for sale that celebrated Dylann Roof, a neo-Nazi mass murderer.

 In June 2018, an article by Alex Dalbey in The Daily Dot detailed criticism on social media of Teespring for pulling a line of T-shirts featuring the term "TERFs" (short for Trans-Exclusionary Radical Feminists).
 The most notable design stated "Fuck TERFs".
 Teespring said the T-shirt "violates our Hate Speech section of our acceptable use policy".

 In 2018, a Women's March spokesperson told CNN that "many of these fake pages are used to sell merchandise, with the proceeds benefiting individuals instead of our movement.
 The efforts to capitalize on movement work isn't new, but it is frustrating, particularly as we make an effort to only sell ethically sourced and produced merchandise — a rule these imposter pages don't abide by."

 2020

 Following the death of Caroline Flack in February 2020, Teespring received criticism for selling counterfeit versions of the "Be Kind" T-shirts created by Leigh Francis to raise money for mental health charity The Samaritans.
 Teespring received criticism for allowing the sale of the counterfeit T-shirts to go ahead, preventing the charity from receiving funds.

 In August 2020 Teespring reported that the word 'antifa' was in violation of their acceptable use policy.

 2021

 On January 6, 2021, the US Capitol was invaded by rioters.
 In a viral photo, one rioter is wearing a Camp Auschwitz T-shirt.
 On January 11, 2021, Teespring removed and apologized for the sale of Camp Auschwitz shirts on their platform.

+2023

+Spring has faced lawsuits from several vendors and business partners, with Fair Capital debt collection agency representing some of these vendors in their efforts to retrieve the unpaid debt.
+In total, the lawsuits are seeking over $1.5 million in payments, along with other unspecified damages.

-Rebranding
+Rebranding and acquisition

 On February 1, 2021, Teespring announced they were transitioning to a new brand name, Spring.

+On November 8, 2022, Amaze Software Inc. announced the acquisition of Spring.